NIEM/NIEM.github.io/niem-releases/5.1/index.md

 ---
-  title: NIEM 5.1 Release (Current)
+  title: NIEM 5.1 Release
-  short: NIEM 5.1 (current)
+  short: NIEM 5.1
   description: An overview of the NIEM 5.1 release.
-  redirect_from: /niem-releases/current/
 ---

 {:toc}
 - TOC

 NIEM 5.1 is a minor release, published December 2021.
-This is the most current NIEM release.

 ## Resources